DavidPolos/Lab5/README.md

 Gram_map acts as the datastructure containing pairings of a k-gram, its frequency, and the the most likely character to follow it.
 The functionality is bare-bones but extensible.
 As it is it is only possible to  add an element, get the most frequent element, and get the most likely element given a k-gram.
 The last of which ideally would be would be replaced by some kind of iterator so that the user can perform similar actions by themselves.

 The Ai class uses the Gram_map.
 It has two methods.
 One that trains the model and one that generates a text given a model.

+## Limitations

+As mentioned earlier, if the text file does not contain a k-gram the Ai generates it will not be able to generate the next character.
+This could be fixed by generating a random character from the corpus or by training the Ai class on a smaller k gram for those cases.